Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Methods

 \paragraph{\texttt{GPT-4o} based definition generation} In addition to the RAG-based approach, we explore the use of \texttt{GPT-4o} \cite{gpt4o} for generating definitions.
 This method leverages the model's extensive parametric knowledge without incorporating external context retrieval.
 Specifically, for each mention $m_i$, we provide \texttt{GPT-4o} with the passage surrounding $m_i$ denoted as $\phi_{m_i}$.
 Unlike the RAG pipeline, this approach does not utilize additional context from external sources.
 While this method simplifies the definition generation process, it may reduce the quality of generated definitions, as we explore further in Sections \ref{sub-sec:results} and \ref{sec:qual}; it also substantially increases costs.

 \paragraph{LLM training} Finally, given definitions we integrate them into LLMs for training.
 The current state of the art reported by \citet{cattanscico} was based on fine-tuning a \textsc{Longformer} model \cite{Beltagy2020Longformer}.
-We fine-tune recent state of the art LLM, and also experiment with both few-shot prompting and the more advanced DSPy \cite{Khattab2023DSPyCD} prompt optimization framework (§ Appendix \ref{app:dspy}).
+We fine-tune recent state of the art LLM, and also experiment with both few-shot prompting and the more advanced DSPy \cite{Khattab2023DSPyCD} prompt optimization framework (see more details in Appendix \ref{app:dspy}).